Sheyi Ojo: Loan to Cardiff City

 Ojo joined Championship club Cardiff City on 7 September 2020 for the 2020–21 season.
 He scored his first goal for Cardiff in a 1–0 win over Preston North End on 18 October.

 Loan to Millwall

 On 31 August 2021, Ojo went out on his seventh loan move, this time joining Millwall until 30 June 2022.

 In June 2022 it was announced by Liverpool that he would leave the club at the end of the month when his contract expired.

 Cardiff City

 On 13 July 2022, Ojo returned to Cardiff City on a permanent basis, signing a two-year contract.

 On 16 August 2023, Ojo joined Belgian Pro League club K.V.
 Kortrijk on a season-long loan.

 On 7 June 2024, Cardiff announced he would be leaving in the summer when his contract expired.

 Maribor

 On 6 September 2024, Ojo joined the 16-times Slovenian champions Maribor on a two-year deal.

+Aktobe

+After two years with Maribor, Ojo moved to Kazakhstan and signed with Kazakhstan Premier League club Aktobe in August 2026.